ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-orious reeurrection morning that will
-goon dawn upon us.—Interior.
 To be Carried in your Pocket.
 Keep good company or none.
 Never be
 idle.
 If your hand cannot be usefully em­